voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 ---------

 On one extreme, we have direct democracy, when everyone can vote on legislation.
-It’s Lincoln's [“government by the people”](https://youtu.be/BvA0J_2ZpIQ?t=2m13s), with equal voices.
+It’s Lincoln's [“government by the people”](https://youtu.be/BvA0J_2ZpIQ?t=2m13s).

 ![](/assets/article_images/2016-09-21-what-is-liquid-democracy/crowd-raises-hands-photo.png)

-Its history goes back to ancient Athens, and inspired the Founding Fathers to create the United States.
+Its history goes back to ancient Athens, and inspired America's founding Declaration that "All men are created equal".

 But direct democracy is not always practical: how does everyone stay educated and up-to-date on everything?